 Inspiring feature: Product collections are revealed in a strip format when clicking on the shop tab.
 From here the visitor is able to filter by style too allowing quick and easy access to a specific style whilst simultaneously showing off their range.

-When FontShop decided to undertake a redesign two years ago, they took the unconventional route of publishing the design in a raw state, and inviting users to accompany it on its journey to completion.
+When FontShop decided to undertake a redesign a few years ago, they took the unconventional route of publishing the design in a raw state, and inviting users to accompany it on its journey to completion.

 Fontshop project manager Ivo Gabrowitsch wanted customers to test drive, debate and engage with the site, influencing the direction that the redesign would take.
 The result is a fantastic site that fits closely with users' needs.

 Inspiring feature: The Tryout section is a playground for test-driving web fonts in real-time and collaborating freely with anyone on your artwork.